 the unexpected song bird on your clothes line.

 Added: Wednesday, July 9, 2014 / Excerpt from "One Day."
 Used with permission.

-Richard Blanco is the fifth inaugural poet in U.S. history—the youngest, first Latino, immigrant, and gay person to serve in such a role.
-Born in Madrid to Cuban exiled parents and raised in Miami, the negotiation of cultural identity and place characterize his three collections of poetry: City of a Hundred Fires, Directions to The Beach of the Dead, and Looking for The Gulf Motel.
-His awards include: the Agnes Starrett Poetry Prize from the University of Pittsburgh Press, the Beyond Margins Award from the PEN American Center, the Paterson Poetry Prize, and the Thom Gunn Award.
+Richard Blanco served as the fifth inaugural poet in U.S. history for President Barack Obama.
+Born in Madrid to Cuban exiles and raised in Miami, Blanco is the author of four collections of poetry: How to Love a Country (Beacon Press, 2019), Looking for The Gulf Motel (University of Pittsburgh Press, 2012), Directions to The Beach of the Dead (University of Arizona Press, 2005), and City of a Hundred Fires (University of Pittsburgh Press, 1998).
+His awards include the Agnes Starrett Poetry Prize from the University of Pittsburgh Press, the Beyond Margins Award from the PEN American Center, the Paterson Poetry Prize, and the Thom Gunn Award.
 He has been featured on CBS Sunday Morning and NPR’s Fresh Air.
-He is a Woodrow Wilson Visiting Fellow and has received honorary doctorates from Macalester College, Colby College, and the University of Rhode Island.
-He has taught at Georgetown University and American University, among others.
-A builder of cities as well as poems, Blanco holds a B.S. in Civil Engineering and an M.F.A. in Creative Writing.
-The Prince of Los Cocuyos, a memoir of his childhood in Miami, was recently published by Ecco Press.
-Visit his webiste.
+He is a Woodrow Wilson Visiting Fellow and has received honorary doctorates from Macalester College and Colby College.
+He has taught at Wesleyan University and Georgetown University.
+The Prince of Los Cocuyos (Ecco), a memoir of his childhood in Miami, won a 2015 Lambda Literary Award.